 - Shares in unlisted companies.
 The security interest is only deemed created on delivery of share certificates to the secured creditor, in addition to the execution of the granting contract.
-The security interests are perfected as follows: - unregistered pledge: continuous possession of the share certificates; - registered pledge: registering or recording the lender's name and address in the company's shareholder registry; - unregistered security assignment: continuous possession of the share certificates (against third parties other than the company), and registering or recording the lender's name and address in the company's shareholder registry (against the company); - registered security assignment: registering or recording the lender's name and address in the company's shareholder registry. - Shares in listed companies.
+The security interests are perfected as follows: - unregistered pledge: continuous possession of the share certificates (Article 147.2, Companies Act (Kaisha-hou)); - registered pledge: registering or recording the lender's name and address in the company's shareholder registry (Article 147.1, Companies Act); - unregistered security assignment: continuous possession of the share certificates (against third parties other than the company (Article 128.1, Companies Act)), and registering or recording the lender's name and address in the company's shareholder registry (against the company (Article 130, Companies Act)); - registered security assignment: registering or recording the lender's name and address in the company's shareholder registry (Article 130.1, Companies Act). - Shares in listed companies.
 Both unregistered and registered pledges over book-entry shares are created by registration or entry in the pledge section of the pledgee's account, in addition to the execution of the granting contract.
 Although not explicitly stated in the Transfer Act, a pledge over book-entry shares is perfected by registration or entry in the pledge section of the lender's account.
 A pledge over book-entry shares is considered an unregistered pledge, unless the pledgee applies to the issuer to register the pledge in the issuer's shareholder registry. - Both unregistered and registered security assignments over book-entry shares are created by registration or entry in the holding section of the assignee's account, in addition to the execution of the granting contract.
 A security assignment can only be perfected against the issuer company by registering and recording the lender's name and address in the shareholder registry.
 In contrast to pledges, a security assignment over book-entry stocks is considered a registered security assignment, unless the parties agree and register otherwise. - Bonds.
-Where bond certificates are issued, both a pledge and a security assignment over bonds are created (and perfected, for bearer bonds (mukimei-shasai)) by delivery of the bond certificates, in addition to the execution of the granting contract (Articles 692 and 687, Companies Act). - In a security assignment of registered bonds (kimei-shasai), perfection comprises (Articles 688.1 and 688.2, Company Act (Kaisha-hou)): - registering or recording the assignee's name and address in the bond registry (for perfection against the company); - continuous possession of the bond certificates (for perfection against third parties other than the company). - Perfection of a pledge of bonds requires continuous possession of the bond certificates (Article 693.2, Company Act). - Where bond certificates are not issued, a pledge and security assignment of bonds is created solely by a granting contract, and perfected by registering or recording the assignee's name and address in the bond registry (Articles 693.1 and 688.1, Company Act).
+Where bond certificates are issued, both a pledge and a security assignment over bonds are created and perfected against third parties (against the issuer and third parties for bearer bonds (mukimei-shasai)) by delivery of the bond certificates, in addition to the execution of the granting contract (Articles 692 and 687, Companies Act).

+In a security assignment of registered bonds (kimei-shasai), perfection comprises (Articles 688.1 and 688.2, Companies Act):

+- registering or recording the assignee's name and address in the bond registry (for perfection against the company); - continuous possession of the bond certificates (for perfection against third parties other than the company).

+Perfection of a pledge of bonds requires continuous possession of the bond certificates (Article 693.2, Companies Act).

+Where bond certificates are not issued, a pledge and security assignment of bonds is created solely by a granting contract, and perfected by registering or recording the assignee's name and address in the bond registry (Articles 693.1 and 688.1, Companies Act).